GiulioRossetti/cdlib/docs/reference/benchmark.rst

 Evaluating Community Detection algorithms on ground truth communities can be tricky when the annotation is based on external semantic information, not on topological ones.

-For this reason, ``CDlib`` integrates synthetic network generators with planted community structures.
+For this reason, ``cdlib`` integrates synthetic network generators with planted community structures.

 .. note::
-    The following lists are aligned to CD evaluation methods available in the *GitHub main branch* of `CDlib`_.
+    The following lists are aligned to CD evaluation methods available in the *GitHub main branch* of `cdlib`_.
-    In particular, the following methods ara not yet available in the packaged version of the library: LFR, RDyn, GRP, PP, RPG, SBM, XMark.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Static Networks with Community Ground Truth